 |Space Science @ Ames features research in infrared astrophysics, laboratory astrophysics, extrasolar planets, planetary sciences, exobiology, and astrobiology.|

 |Earth Science @ Ames features basic and applied research in atmospheric and biospheric sciences, and conducts airborne science campaigns.|

 |BioSciences @ Ames features research in fundamental space biology, and provides engineering and payload development for the International Space Station.|

 SOFIA is a joint project of NASA and the German Aerospace Center (DLR).
-The aircraft is based at the Dryden Aircraft Operations Facility in Palmdale, Calif.
-NASA's Dryden Flight Research Center in Edwards, Calif., manages the program.
-Ames manages the SOFIA science and mission operations in cooperation with the Universities Space Research Association (USRA) in Columbia, Md., and the German SOFIA Institute (DSI) at the University of Stuttgart.
+The aircraft is based at and the program is managed from NASA Armstrong Flight Research Center's facility in Palmdale, California.
+NASA's Ames Research Center, manages the SOFIA science and mission operations in cooperation with the Universities Space Research Association (USRA) headquartered in Columbia, Maryland, and the German SOFIA Institute (DSI) at the University of Stuttgart.